bradenpecora/bsp825-coe332/homework06/README.md

 Note: The selectors `app=bradenp-test-flask` and `app=bradenp-test-redis` were created to connect the services to the pods, but they can be used to get a specifically the flask or redis pod(s) as well.

-#
 ## Redis:

 Now that we have verified that everything is running, `exec` into a python debug pod.
-I have provided one, but you can use your own.
+I have provided one (`bradenp-debug-py-deployment-...`), but you can use your own.
 ```bash
 kubectl exec -it <name-of-debug-pod> -- /bin/bash
 ```